-The Tree and the Cat by Kievnauchfilm, 1983
+The Tree and the Cat, directed by Yevgeniy Sivokon, 1983.

 The first work posted is a masterpiece of Russian animation – it may not be what you expect.
 Made at the famed Kievnauchfilm, 1983 – a truly great studio which no longer exists.
 Soviet animation: The Tree and the Cat

 The Mantis Parable is a story of life in the face of death; control over our own bodies and stories; compassion, dyspathy and redemption; liberation from captivity; and accepting the risks of sacrifice to help another.
 It illustrates the potential that we all have to empathize with and help one another.
+After introducing the project, the actual film begins at 2:48.
 The film has gained international acclaim at film festivals worldwide.

 Goodbye Mr. Muffin, directed by Bjarne Sandborg.
 2007.